Merck/Halyard/docs/tools.md

 commands are:
 ----------------------------------------------------------------------------------------------------
 presplit   Halyard Presplit is a MapReduce application designed to estimate optimal HBase region
-           splits for big datasets before the Bulk Load.Halyard PreSplit creates an empty HBase table based on calculations from the dataset sources sampling.
+           splits for big datasets before the Bulk Load.
+Halyard PreSplit creates an empty HBase table based on calculations from the dataset sources sampling.
 For very large datasets it is wise to calculate the pre-splits before the HBase table is created to allow more efficient following Bulk Load process of the data.
-Optional definition or override of the graph context should be specified exactly the same as for the following Bulk Load process so the region presplits estimations are precise.
+Optional definition or override of the named graph should be specified exactly the same as for the following Bulk Load process so the region presplits estimations are precise.
            Halyard PreSplit consumes the same RDF data sources as Halyard Bulk Load. bulkload   Halyard Bulk Load is a MapReduce application designed to efficiently load RDF data from